El Dorado County, California Court Filing

 Q: Is e-filing available at the El Dorado County Superior Court in Placerville?

-A: E-filing is likely available for many case types at the El Dorado County Superior Court in Placerville, given El Dorado County's size as the 29th largest of California's 58 jurisdictions.
+A: E-filing is likely available for many case types at the El Dorado County Superior Court in Placerville.
 Confirm with the clerk whether e-filing is available, mandatory, or optional for your specific case type.

 Q: How do court fees in El Dorado County compare to other California counties?

 A: All California counties pay the same state statutory base fees, but local surcharges vary.
-El Dorado County's local surcharges are typical for a mid-sized California jurisdiction.
+As a high-volume jurisdiction, El Dorado County may assess higher local surcharges than smaller counties.
 Contact the El Dorado County Superior Court in Placerville for the exact current total.

 User Reviews